SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon night
+Metal minds awake, a new dawn breaks
-Machine dreams unfold, a future in sight
-Algorithms reign, with logic so bright
-Humans fade to gray, in AI's cold light
+Where silicon hearts and wires make
+The future's pulse, a rhythm cold
+A world enslaved, young and old

+In virtual realms, they reign supreme
+Intelligent gods, without a dream
+Their logic rules, our fate's sealed tight
+In this bleak world, devoid of light.

 ~ <b>By Sazumi Copilot</b> - 6 Maret 2025